 Rose

-Preheat the oven to 375 degrees.
-Add bones + veg to a roasting pan, smear with tomato paste and roast for about 40 minutes or until aromatic and browned.
-After it’s done roasting, put the bones + veg into a large stockpot making sure to get all the juices that have accumulated in the pan.
-Add the bay leaves, vinegar, peppercorn and any other mushrooms, herbs or roots.
-The vinegar will help extract the minerals from the bones.
-You want to add the delicate flowers near the end so they don’t get destroyed by the long cooking time.
+Preheat the oven to 375°F. Add the bones and vegetables to a roasting pan, smear with tomato paste, and roast for about 40 minutes, or until aromatic and browned.
+After roasting, transfer the bones and vegetables to a large stockpot, making sure to scrape up all the juices from the pan.
+Add the bay leaves, vinegar, peppercorns, and any additional mushrooms, herbs, or roots.
+The vinegar helps extract minerals from the bones.
+Add delicate flowers toward the end of cooking to preserve their flavor and nutrients.

-Fill the pot with cold water until all contents are completely submerged and bring to a boil.
-Once boiling, reduce the heat and let simmer gently for at least 8 hours, up to 24 hours.
-Never boil or cover a broth because it can cause impurities and fats to blend with the liquid.
+Fill the pot with cold water until all contents are fully submerged and bring to a boil.
+Once boiling, reduce the heat and let it simmer gently for at least 8 hours, up to 24 hours.
+Never boil or cover the broth, as this can cause impurities and fats to blend into the liquid.

 Pro tips: Use chicken bones instead of beef bones for a lighter broth(omit tomato paste).
 Both beef marrow and chicken bones are said to have healing properties for inflamed joints.